bentsherman/nf-boost/README.md

 - `mergeText` function for saving items to a text file (similar to `collectFile` operator)

+- `then` operator for defining custom operators in your pipeline

 ## Getting Started

 To use `nf-boost`, include it in your Nextflow config and add any desired settings: